 Going back to your experience at the DOJ, what is your take on this administration and Jeff Sessions?
 Are you optimistic or pessimistic about what they’ll do?

 It’s no secret that the attorney general is no fan of this industry.
-Given the fact that so much of the industry is operating on federal policy which can be changed in an instant — it doesn’t require an act of Congress — I understand why there is concern as to what steps this administration might take.
+Given the fact that so much of the industry is operating on a federal policy which can be changed in an instant — it doesn’t require an act of Congress — I understand why there is a concern as to what steps this administration might take.

 I think I probably consider myself a little bit more optimistic than a lot of people.
-This is an industry that has gone so far down the track that to try to undo it is just not feasible, even if they’d want to do it.
+This is an industry that has gone so far down the track that trying to undo it is just not feasible, even if they’d want to do it.
 From a law enforcement perspective, the guidance that I worked on alludes to the fact that federal resources are limited.
 I just don’t think that trying to stamp out the state-legal marijuana industry is a high law enforcement priority.
 They can expect very little cooperation from states that historically have worked with the federal government on marijuana enforcement.
 I think those days are over.